lynn9388/lynn9388.github.io/_posts/2019-05-13-access-google.md

     - METHOD: `aes-256-cfb`
         - the default algorithm is ok, and more supported ciphers can be checked [here](https://github.com/mrluanma/shadowsocks-heroku#supported-ciphers)

-### Config Local Client
+### Configure Local Client

-1. Download the local client [here](https://github.com/onplus/shadowsocks-heroku/releases) based on your computers operating system
+1. Download the local client [here](https://github.com/onplus/shadowsocks-heroku/releases) based on your computer's operating system.
-1. Config `config.json` based on your server's settings, below is a example
+1. Configure `config.json` based on your server's settings, below is a example

     ```json
     {
         "server": "lynn-example.herokuapp.com",
         "local_address": "127.0.0.1",
         "scheme": "ws",
-    "local_port": "1080",
+        "local_port": "1090",
         "remote_port": "80",
         "password": "PASSWORD",
         "timeout": 600,
         "method": "aes-256-cfb"
     }
     ```

+### Launch Local Client

+After finishing the above steps, you need to launch the local client when you want to access Google.
+I always keep it running in the background after I launch it, because it's pretty small and doesn't consume too many resources.

-### Config Proxy
+### Configure Proxy

-As you can see in `config.json`, the proxy configuration is pretty clear which should be configured in other apps as below
+It's time to configure proxy for the applications.
+As you can see in `config.json`, the proxy configuration is pretty clear which should be configured in other applications as below

 - Protocol: `SOCKS5`
 - IP: `127.0.0.1`
     - same as `local_address` in config.json
-- Port: `1080`
+- Port: `1090`
     - same as `local_port` in config.json

-Most time, I only need proxy for chrome browser, and I recommend [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) to manage the proxy.
+Most time, I only need proxy for Google Chrome, and I recommend [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) to manage the proxy.

-### Launch Local Client

-After finishing the above steps, you only need to launch the local client when you want to access Google.
+> If the application does not provide proxy settings, you may need to set up a [global proxy]({{ site.baseurl }}{% post_url 2019-09-23-switch-global-proxy-quickly %}).